innovator-zero/server-gpu-monitor/README.md

 # server-monitor

-This repo is a simple python script to monitor multiple servers.
+This repo is a simple python script to run a webpage to monitor multiple servers.

 <img src="images/image-20230513195957237.png" alt="image-20230513195957237" width="400" />